 The electrical energy produced, flowing or supplied by an electric circuit during a time interval, and being the integral with respect to time of the instantaneous power, measured in units of watt-hours.
 In general terms Export Active Energy is deemed to flow away from the transmission system.

-Import Reactive Energy
+[MEM]Import Reactive Energy

-The product of voltage and current and the sine of the phase angle between them measured in units of kV volt-amperes reactive and standard multiples thereof as determined by the relevant Code of Practice.
+The product of voltage and current and the sine of the phase angle between them measured in units of volt-amperes reactive and standard multiples thereof as determined by the relevant Code of Practice.

 Information Imbalance Charge (CIIij) £